nightban/Erablox-Bootstrapper/README.md

-# Korone Bootstrapper
+# Erablox Bootstrapper

-This repository contains the source code for the [Korone Bootstrapper](https://pekora.zip).
+This repository contains the source code for the [Erablox Bootstrapper](https://erablox.zip).

-We are open sourcing this project to demonstrate transparency.
-Some users have mistakenly labeled Korone as a **RAT (Remote Access Trojan)** this code proves that the bootstrapper is completely safe.

 ---